Matching / Study Choice Check (new students)

 I you have any questions about our mandatory matching process, you can send an email to: matching-me@utwente.nl

-DATES MATCHING DAYS 2024
+DATES MATCHING events 2026

 We prefer to meet our prospective students face to face.
-If you live in the Netherlands, we expect you to be present at one of the on-campus matching days.
+If you live in the Netherlands, we expect you to be present at one of the on-campus matching events.
 For those who are not able to come to one of our on campus meetings, online alternatives are available.
 You can let us know your preference in the questionnaire that you will receive.

 On campus: